ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 To enable public access to OONI Probe test results (more commonly referred to as “measurements”), the OONI team makes them available on [OONI Explorer](https://explorer.ooni.org/): a web platform that provides charts based on measurement coverage and a search tool for exploring the measurements.

-As [OONI Explorer](https://explorer.ooni.org/) hosts more than 850 million network measurements collected from 24,500 networks in 241 countries and territories since 2012, it is likely the **largest global open data resource on internet censorship** to date.
+As [OONI Explorer](https://explorer.ooni.org/) hosts more than 2 billion network measurements collected from 28,000 networks in 242 countries and territories since 2012, it is likely the **largest global open data resource on internet censorship** to date.

 By running OONI Probe, you will: